 Disgruntled employees can take to social media platforms like Twitter and Facebook and share their experiences with the world, including your target customers and job candidates.
-However, only 10 percent of companies have specific policies in place to deal with social networking sites.
+In 2020, Glassdoor reviews containing the term layoffs rose 73%.

 This is why it’s important to manage retail job cuts properly.
 If you don’t, you could jeopardize the reputation of your brand.
 As a human resources professional, empathize with your employees as they undergo this difficult transition.
 Validate their emotions and, as much as possible, alleviate fears they might have.
 This could prevent former employees from leaving negative posts on social media, which could seriously damage your brand.

 Communication is crucial during an RIF, even if you don’t know all the answers.
 Some viral reports have told about impacted employees who learned of their termination by being locked out of their companies’ networks or via an abrupt email.
 However, Swipe CEO Patrick Collison was compassionate, clear, informative and direct in his communications with employees.
 He took responsibility for the layoffs, explained what benefits employees would receive upon their departure, and provided resources to help employees with the news.
 Offering this type of information in layoff notifications can help retail layoffs go more smoothly.